the-test-trove/the-test-trove.github.io/sending_mail_gitlab_pipeline.md

+# Sending Mail Containing API Test using Newman  and UI Test Reports From Gitlab Pipeline to a list of Emails
 ## Prerequisites:
 * Gitlab Pages must have been configured in the pipeline
 * Excel file with a name that must be same as specified in the read_excel() method